Skip to nav Skip to content

 Inclusion Criteria:

-• Measurable disease or detectable (non-measurable) disease as defined in protocol.
+• Have measurable disease or detectable (non-measurable) disease.

-• Patient consent to have tumor obtained for correlative study testing.
+• Consent to have tumor obtained for correlative study testing.

 • Patients must have had 1 prior platinum-based chemotherapeutic regimen for the management of ovarian, primary peritoneal, or fallopian tube carcinoma and at least 2 prior chemotherapy regimens.